mdraheim/mdraheim.github.io/_posts/2023-09-02-confluence-datacenter-managed-synchrony.markdown

 A few points that were mildly irritating in this Quest for True Confluence:

 Forget documentation.
 It is outdated, incomplete, sometimes contradicting itself.
 Well, that is why there is source code.
 I have not checked Confluence source code because I am still recovering from having read Jira source code years back.
 Hazelcast source code would be sufficient.
 Or so I thought and happily went down the wrong alley.
 Confluence uses hazelcast 3.12 and the (then separate) kubernetes plugin 1.5 but search engines will direct you to current hazelcast 4 which has incorporated the plugin.
 This together with official hazelcast docker images produces massive confusion about which envs or properties are considered by hazelcast kubernetes.
 There is the HAZELCAST_KUBERNETES prefix but you commonly find a HZ prefix or other creations.
 Hazelcast accepts very few global properties and relies on either its xml config or programmatic setting of properties.
 Which means there is very little one can just set on the command line for testing.
+At one point I was so fed up with the prop chaos, I considered configmapping a hazelcast xml to finally get this going.

 Confluence itself is not any better at it.
 There are more global properties to set than with hazelcast but one never knows if those properties are considered at all.
 Example is the confluence.cluster.authentication property which, because of its impact, should be a global OPTS property but is not.
 It can only be set in cfg.xml.
-Worse, if you set this prop to false and think you do not need the sister prop with the secret, be ready for strange NPE.
-Why do I need a secret, when auth is disabled?
-And please add this the the cfg.xml.j2 template in the image.
+Worse, if you set this prop to false and think you do not need the sister prop with the secret, be ready for strange NPE, which naturally do not tell what the key is where the value is null.
+Please add this to the cfg.xml.j2 template in the image.

 Alright, then there are all the properties prefixed with synchrony which lure you into thinking you can actually configure things for the synchrony jvm.
 Nope, the best you get is making a recommendation which most of the time the confluence synchrony process builder will happily ignore.
-Why is the process builder passing 0.0.0.0 to managed synchrony when confluence knows its own ip?
-Yes, yes, there could be multiple ip to the same host.
-But in a kubernetes context?
-And why is sychrony-args.properties file even necessary?
+Just go straight for synchrony-args.properties.

 The chart is actually the best thing in all of this.
 With the exception of the parts that assume you either have external synchrony or none at all, the chart is fairly sane and offers a lot of additionalSomething fields.
 The port switch from 5801 to 5701 is unfortunate and so is making that into a container env for hazelcast.
 Took me quite some time to figure out that either the prop hazelcast.kubernetes.service-port or the env is required for proper discovery operation.
 In my first tests, synchrony on port 5701 always discovered the confluence on port 5801, found a different cluster name, and then blacklisted the ip.
 So for clarity's sake and working discovery, always set the property to the jvm directly.
 Do not be tempted to set an env because that affects both the confluence hazelcast and the synchrony hazelcast.
+In short, both HAZELCAST_KUBERNETES envs should be dropped from the chart.
+Those can be templated as jvm properties just like the others.